 – Severe acute respiratory syndrome,

 - Kidney failure,

-You are particularly at risk if you have the above symptoms within 14 days after travelling from Mainland China or the countries with community outbreaks (such as South Korea, Iran or Italy), or have been in close contact with someone showing these symptoms after travelling from Mainland China or these other countries.
+You are particularly at risk if you have the above symptoms within 14 days after travelling from countries with community outbreaks (such as United States of America, UK, or South Korea), or have been in direct contact with someone showing these symptoms or confirmed to have COVID-19.

 I am pregnant and have some of these symptoms.
 What should I do?

 If you have any of the above symptoms, you should contact your OBGYN to let them know of your symptoms, travel and contact history.

 As it is also currently the flu season, your symptoms can be related to the common flu, not just COVID-19.
 If you do have any of the minor symptoms, your doctor will be able to prescribe you with appropriate medications.

 Universal precautions such as frequent hand washing, avoidance of mucosal contact with potentially contaminated hands (e.g. rubbing eyes and biting fingers) will help to reduce the chance of infection.
 Wearing a mask will reduce the risk of infected persons spreading to other people.